aimee-ault/aimeeault.com/_posts/2018-02-19-birth-story.md

 I asked a nurse to help me get to the bathroom after the delivery.
 Two nurses and Diana stood in the bathroom with me as I failed to pee.
 One nurse said it was very common, but I was really upset because the urgency I had to go was very intense.
 They suggested using a catheter to drain the urine, which I agreed to, asking Diana to get any family in the delivery room to leave so this could happen.

 The nurse drained over 950ml of urine out of me.
 The pee hat was completely full.
 She said it was one of the most impressive catheter urine drains she'd ever seen and that my kidneys must have done an amazing job getting all the fluid out so quickly.
+I'm not going to lie: when I envisioned all the compliments I could get in my L&D experience, I don't really think any of the "she's so graceful" or "she cares about her baby and it's obvious" thoughts trumps the idea that I peed an impressive amount of pee into a plastic pee hat.

 Shortly after, we finally left to go over to the recovery room.
-From here on out, the experience was unremarkable and boring.
-I was released in a timely matter.
+From here on out, the experience was unremarkable and boring, which is generally what you want in a L&D experience.
+I was released in a timely matter and naturally, when we arrived home, Henry pooped and peed in places we never imagined he could poop or pee.
+And that's how my life as a parent began.